 The pace and breadth of innovation in payments is accelerating.
 However, this acceleration can also result in poor practices that could reduce the confidence of customers, regulators and other payments market participants.

 PIF already helps its members, whatever their role in the ecosystem, to avoid or remedy poor practice by identifying and developing best practice guidelines and enabling the sharing of information among members.
-This Code has been designed to provide high-level guidance to members who by virtue of being or becoming a member, share PIF’s commitment to preventing the rise of unwanted practices that could cause consumers, business customers and ultimately, the industry itself harm.
+This Code has been designed to provide high-level guidance to members who by virtue of being or becoming a member, share PIF’s commitment to preventing the rise of unwanted practices that could cause harm to consumers, business customers and ultimately, the industry itself.

 The PIF Code of Conduct is principles-based rather than prescriptive.
 This is to ensure that the Code can evolve with innovation and always remains focused on positive outcomes rather than processes.
 PIF members have an obligation to their customers, business partners and the industry as a whole to comply will all applicable laws, rules and regulations, treat customers fairly, and promote the highest possible standards of practice